chinamike65/hugo-tuolesi/content/book3/book3en.md

 Besides, it is more important to generate several kinds of thoughts.

-**First of all, it is necessary to achieve the rare view of being full of leisure and human beings.**
+**First of all, it is necessary to achieve the rare view of being full of leisure and endowments.**

 Only when the concept of the rarity of a precious human body is born can one truly realize the preciousness of the human body.